Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 They don't feel like they're going to fall out even during rigorous exercise, they are comfortable to wear for long periods, and the bud's click controls for music playback & calling/voice are very responsive.

-My only con is that I don't like having to click 3x to increase/decrease the volume.
-If you're going to include volume controls then they should be much easier to program.
+My only con is that I don't like having to click three times to increase/decrease the volume.
+If you're going to include volume controls, they should be much easier to program.

 Every other category I've listed like aesthetics, the case, features, etc. are above average but not excellent.
 I have minor cons for each including the case being too big, the playback time not being long enough, no USB-C port or wireless charging, and no active noise cancellation.